Kinsta Hosting Review: Is This The Best Managed WordPress Host? (2023)

 • 24/7 live chat support.

-• User permission system to control access to your hosting account.
+• A user permission system to control access to your hosting account.

 Kinsta Performance Tests